 With the roll-out of supports from local governments, Pugyao said they are planning to reiterate their past demands.
 His group is calling for free land distribution and substantial subsidies to boost agriculture production.

 In the past, Stop Exploitation also recommended measures to make farming communities resilient to climate change and weather disturbances.

 “One of these is the provisions of cash grants besides the usual free seeds and fertilizers.
 We are also looking at asking for zero-interest loans and production incentives like those given by municipalities to tobacco farmers,” he explained.

 The peasant leader expressed hope that the assistance provided by the provincial government will continue even if prices start to stabilize.
 He said transport trucks and storage facilities, including the presence of NFA personnel in the municipalities to buy palay, would ease the trading process.

 “We also recommend that local governments institutionalize the allotment of buffer funds to provide a price or market subsidy for our palay and another harvest like tobacco, by enacting an ordinance for such support,” Pugyao added.

 He also pointed out that the problem that farmers are now facing brought by the rice tariffication law proved that they were right in opposing the legislation right from the very start.

-	“We have said it before and we are saying it again, neoliberal economic policies are killing our local industries.
-It is time that our lawmakers; our government heeds the call of the people.
+“We have said it before, and we are repeating it, neoliberal economic policies are killing our local industries.
+It is the time that our lawmakers, our government, heed the call of the people.
 They should hear and follow the voice of those most affected by their flawed and hazardous policies,” he said.